 - Students who enrolled as Freshmen prior to Fall 2010 can find requirements here.

-- Transfer students who enrolled in Fall 2010 or later can find requirements here.
+- Transfer students who enrolled in Fall 2010 and prior to Fall 2018 can find requirements here.

 - Transfer students who enrolled prior to Fall 2010 should consult their Academic Requirements Report (ARR) and/or an advisor for clarification.

-The table below outlines the Gen Ed requirements for students who enrolled as Freshmen after Fall 2010.
+The table below outlines the Gen Ed requirements for students who enrolled as Freshmen after Fall 2010, and prior to Fall 2018.
+A Gen Ed Course Planning Guide is available to help you keep track of your courses.

 |Curriculum Area||# of courses required||# of credits earned||Fulfilling the Requirement|